50chickens/Asionyx/src/FEATURES.md

 - To get full systemd integration (so the host reacts to systemctl start/stop), add `Microsoft.Extensions.Hosting.Systemd` to `Asionyx.Services.Deployment` and remove the shim added in `Program.cs`.
 - If you want the orchestrator to run integration tests automatically, re-enable them and ensure the CI runner has Docker access and can restore Testcontainers.

-todo -

 add: services.AddControllers().AddNewtonsoftJson(...) in Program.cs.
 (IMPLEMENTED)
 fix warnings about the Microsoft.CodeAnalysis.NetAnalyzers package version mismatch (pre-existing).
 These are non-blocking and can be resolved by updating/removing that package reference.
 (IMPLEMENTED) wire MVC-formatting globally to Newtonsoft for consistent controller serialization:
 Add AddControllers().AddNewtonsoftJson(...) and verify controllers behavior.
 (IMPLEMENTED) sweep the repo for any remaining JSON serializer usage and prefer `Newtonsoft.Json` for controller and diagnostics serialization.
 (IMPLEMENTED) run the full orchestrator script (./orchestrate.ps1) to exercise the full E2E build/publish/dockering/orchestration flow (this will publish projects outside the image, build the image from published output, and run tests).
 (IMPLEMENTED)